Google Analytics is a web analytics platform used across all industries. It is the backbone of the Google Marketing Platform.

 - Keywords, interest, conversion value.

-- User behavior (new, returning, session length, bounce rate) by traffic source, keyword, conversion value.
+- User behavior (new, returning, session length, bounce rate) by traffic source, keyword, and conversion value.

 - And so much more!